Quantum clocks are more precise than classical ones: Modelling clocks

-for any $j \in \nn_{> 0}$. $P_{T_{j}}(t_{j})$ is the delay function associated with the $j^\text{th}$ tick.
-Based on these quantities, we can now define the \emph{clock accuracies} $R_j$.
-Note that this is different from the \emph{clock accuracy} $R$, which will be defined below for the particular case of reset clocks.
+for any $j \in \nn_{> 0}$.
+Based on these quantities, we can now define the \emph{clock precisions} $R_j$.
+Note that this is different from the single \emph{clock precision} $R$, which will be defined below for the particular case of reset clocks.